-- 1. Which of the following is true? - A. /proc is just like any other directory in the Linux filesystem. - B. /proc is the only pseudo-filesystem in Linux. - C. /proc is one of several pseudo-filesystems in Linux. - D. You can set values for /proc parameters with the systemctl command.
+- 1. Which of the following is true?

+- a. /proc is just like any other directory in the Linux filesystem.

+- b. /proc is the only pseudo-filesystem in Linux.

+- c. /proc is one of several pseudo-filesystems in Linux.

+- d.
+You can set values for /proc parameters with the systemctl command.

 - 2. Which of the following commands would you use to set a value for a /proc parameter?

-- A. sudo systemctl -w
+- a. sudo systemctl -w

-- B. sudo sysctl -w
+- b. sudo sysctl -w

-- C. sudo procctl -w
+- c. sudo procctl -w

-- D. sudo sysctl -o
+- d. sudo sysctl -o

-- E. sudo systemctl -o
+- e. sudo systemctl -o

 - 3. You need a program executable to run with one specific root privilege, without having to grant any root privileges to the person who will be running it.
 What would you do?

-- A. Add a namespace.
+- a.
+Add a namespace.

-- B. Create a SECCOMP profile.
+- b.
+Create a SECCOMP profile.

-- C. Add the SUID permission.
+- c.
+Add the SUID permission.

-- D. Add a kernel capability.
+- d.
+Add a kernel capability.

 - 4. Where would you find information about user processes?

-- A. In the numbered subdirectories of the /proc filesystem.
+- a.
+In the numbered subdirectories of the /proc filesystem.

-- B. In the alphabetically named subdirectories of the /proc filesystem.
+- b.
+In the alphabetically named subdirectories of the /proc filesystem.

-- C. In the /dev directory.
+- c.
+In the /dev directory.

-- D. In each user's home directory.
+- d.
+In each user's home directory.

 - 5. What is a syscall?

-- A. It tells the Linux kernel to perform a privileged action on behalf of a user.
+- a.
+It tells the Linux kernel to perform a privileged action on behalf of a user.

-- B. It calls new system information into the kernel.
+- b.
+It calls new system information into the kernel.

-- C. It keeps track of everything that the system kernel is doing.

-- D. It isolates calls to system resources from each other.

-- 6. What is the best way to allow users to only see information about their own processes?

-- A. Add the hidepid=2 option to the kernel startup parameters in the GRUB configuration.

-- B. Add the nopid=1 option to the kernel startup parameters in the GRUB configuration.

-- C. Add the nopid=1 option to the /etc/fstab file.

-- D. Add the hidepid=1 option to the /etc/fstab file.

-- 7. Which of the following commands would you use to see which kernel parameters need to be changed for the best security?

-- A. sudo audit system

-- B. sudo lynis audit system

-- C. sudo system audit

-- D. sudo lynis system audit

-- 8. Which of the following commands would allow a non-privileged user to start a Python web server on Port 80 without using root privileges? - A. sudo setcap 'CAP_NET_SERVICE+ep' /usr/bin/python2.7 - B. sudo setcap 'CAP_NET_BIND_SERVICE+ep' /usr/bin/python2.7 - C. sudo getcap 'CAP_NET_BIND_SERVICE+ep' /usr/bin/python2.7 - D. sudo setcap 'CAP_NET_SERVICE+ep' /usr/bin/python2.7 - 9.
-What is a major difference between the Snappy and Flatpak systems?
-A. There are none. - B. Flatpak packages are completely self-contained, but Snappy packages have you install separate runtime packages. - C. Snappy packages are completely self-contained, but Flatpak packages have you install separate runtime packages. - D. Flatpak packages run in their own sandbox, but Snappy packages don't. - E. Snappy packages run in their own sandbox, but Flatpak packages don't. - 10.
+- c.
+It keeps track of everything that the system kernel is doing. - d.
+It isolates calls to system resources from each other. - 6.
+On non-RHEL 9-type Linux distros, what is the best way to allow users to only see information about their own processes? - a.
+Add the hidepid=2 option to the kernel startup parameters in the GRUB configuration. - b.
+Add the nopid=1 option to the kernel startup parameters in the GRUB configuration. - c.
+Add the nopid=1 option to the /etc/fstab file. - d.
+Add the hidepid=1 option to the /etc/fstab file. - 7.
+Which of the following commands would you use to see which kernel parameters need to be changed for the best security? - a. sudo audit system - b. sudo lynis audit system - c. sudo system audit - d. sudo lynis system audit - 8.
+Which of the following commands would allow a non-privileged user to start a Python web server on Port 80 without using root privileges? - a. sudo setcap 'CAP NET SERVICE+ep' /usr/bin/python2.7 - b. sudo setcap 'CAP NET BIND SERVICE+ep' /usr/bin/python2.7 - c. sudo getcap 'CAP_NET_BIND_SERVICE+ep' /usr/bin/python2.7 - d. sudo setcap 'CAP_NET_SERVICE+ep' /usr/bin/python2.7 - 9.
+What is a major difference between the Snappy and Flatpak systems? - There are none. - b.
+Flatpak packages are completely self-contained, but Snappy packages have you install separate runtime packages. - c.
+Snappy packages are completely self-contained, but Flatpak packages have you install separate runtime packages. - d.
+Flatpak packages run in their own sandbox, but Snappy packages don't. - e.
+Snappy packages run in their own sandbox, but Flatpak packages don't. - 10.
 You need to limit the number of syscalls that your Docker container can make.
-How would you do that? - A. Create the container in its own cgroup and configure the syscall limits for that cgroup. - B. Create the container in its own namespace and configure the syscall limits for that namespace. - C. Run the container under Firejail. - D. Create the container with a SECCOMP profile.
+How would you do that? - a.
+Create the container in its own cgroup and configure the syscall limits for that cgroup. - b.
+Create the container in its own namespace and configure the syscall limits for that namespace. - c.
+Run the container under Firejail. - d.
+Create the container with a SECCOMP profile.